ramnisundae/ramnisundae/README.md

   haii haii... this is for pony townreasons bcs i can . im a fellow who really really likes horses! and seals, theyre so cute!!!1 (i wont be talking about breeds, just the animal.  usually offtab or with friends w2i my friends dont bite trust me (execpt for uh springy)
   ![Alt Text](https://i.pinimg.com/736x/45/a0/70/45a0707d16a8a8fdd97f830966c8467b.jpg)
+asleep - afk / offtab

+not alseep - active but sometimes offtab

   strawpage in wip huhuhuhuhuuu